Posted in Criminal Defense on November 28, 2018

 Prepare Your Defense

 With help from your attorney, begin building your defense case.
 You will need to consider what the plaintiff could be used as evidence against you and plan to refute it.
 Be honest and upfront with your lawyer about what happened prior to your arrest.
 Your lawyer can only help you if he or she has all the information.

 Potential defenses for domestic violence in Arizona include lack of admissible evidence, insufficient evidence to prove guilt, the victim lied to police and wants to recant his/her testimony, the actions in question don’t constitute domestic violence, or the victim doesn’t qualify as a “domestic family or household member.”

 You and your lawyer can review the facts of the case, look at your criminal history, and map a defense strategy that protects your rights and future as much as possible.
 Working with a lawyer takes the burden of case preparation and presentation off your shoulders during this already tough time.
 You may be able to reduce the severity of the charge against you or convince the courts to dismiss the charges altogether, with help from an attorney.
-A strong defense theory could change the route of your future.
+A strong defense theory could change the route of your future, contact us today.